jvimedia/nokaya/README.md

 ### Tumblr page

+Due to the various themes and layouts existing for Tumblr galleries, don't be surprised if this scraper doesn't work perfectly with your URL.

+Nokaya will first try several techniques to extract the image links, then will fallback to scraping _all_ page image links if failing at proper detection.

 `nokaya -tal url`

 Example:

 `nokaya -tal http://brekninger.tumblr.com`

-Downloads all images in the album.
+Downloads all images in the page.

 ### Imgur album